fivetran/dbt_fivetran_log/README.md

 To use this dbt package, you must have the following:

-- The Fivetran Platform connection syncing data into your destination.
+- A Fivetran Platform connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **Postgres**, **Databricks**, or **SQL Server**. destination.

 #### Databricks Dispatch Configuration